 - First Aid Supplies: Ideally, you have magic hiking shoes that give you no blisters at all, but for most of us who hike 11+ miles, you’re going to get at least a hot spot.
 I recommend bringing blister pads, first aid tape, and extra pairs of dry socks (you know, in case you dunk your feet at the stream like me).
 Other nice to haves were Advil and Icy Hot Patches (they felt amazing on our backs/ shoulders over night).

-- Minimize Pack Weight: I mean like down to the ounces or grams.
+- Minimize Pack Weight: Seriously, ounces and grams matter.
 Every little thing adds up and you’ve got a long way to go.
 If needed, remove extra clothing (except socks and rain jacket) and water as you can refill along the trail.
 When packing, I put my stuff into two piles: Essential (e.g. tent, trekking poles) and Maybe (toiletries, change of clothes).
 95% of my Maybe got left behind.
-For 2 days, we targeted 20-25lbs each, including water, and I would try to go less if I did it again.
+For 2 days, we targeted 20-25lbs each, including water, and I would try to carry less if I did it again.

-- Food Plan: There are so many options, the key is the plan our your food ahead of time.
-My friend has a nut allergy so we brought nut-free granola bars, dried fruit, tuna pouches, crackers, summer sausage, fresh fruit, goo, and some chocolate covered coffee beans (among other items).
-Sarah won the day with her discovery of vodka pouches!
+- Food Plan: There are so many options, the key is to plan out your food ahead of time.
+My friend has a nut allergy so we brought nut-free granola bars, dried fruit, tuna salad pouches, crackers, summer sausage, fresh fruit, goo, and some chocolate covered coffee beans (among other items).
+My friend won the day with her discovery of vodka pouches!

 - Don’t Let Your Pride Influence Your Judgement: As mentioned, weather changes quickly and so do the trail conditions.
 The ledges may be more challenging than you expected.
 Remember that if you are nervous on the way to Kalalau Beach, you have to go back the same way.
 Unless you are critically injured, helicopters and boats will not help you out so don’t rely on this.
 If your gut is telling you to turn around, just do it.
 For all it’s beauty, the trail is no joke!